What’s the Difference Between a Home Health Aide and a Home Nurse?

 Duties

-CNA duties in a home health care setting primarily involve supplying medical assistance to the client.
+CNA duties in a home care setting primarily involve supplying medical assistance to the client.
 For example, a nursing assistant may administer medications, check vital signs, change bandages, and complete other mid-level nursing tasks.

 Since RNs are required to perform more complex tasks, it’s common for a client to have both an RN and a CNA providing home care.
 While home health nurses may perform tasks such as bathing a client, it isn’t their primary focus, and they often leave it to home health aides.